techiew/EldenRingModLoader/README.md

 ### Download
 Download the mod loader: https://www.nexusmods.com/eldenring/mods/117

-### Planned features
+### Possible future features
-- Runtime merging of multiple regulation.bin mods.
+~~- Runtime merging of multiple regulation.bin mods.~~ Mod Engine 2 handles this: https://github.com/soulsmods/ModEngine2 (not officially released yet, but a version is available on the ?ServerName? discord).
-- File injection/redirection of individual loose files, removing the need to unpack the game.

-If you want to work on any of these features, please reach out so we can coordinate our efforts.
-Also feel free to come with suggestions or code contributions to any repo that I have.